-Policy 8.1.
-Relevant stakeholders should select a safe and easily accessible site that is properly zoned for the shelter and conduct thorough inspections of the site in accordance with future plans.

-- Policy 8.2.
-Cook County, the Cities, and relevant stakeholders should garner community support and funding for the project. - Policy 8.3.
-Feasible plans for operations, staffing, and long-term sustainability should be created.
+- Policy 8.1.
+Select a safe and easily accessible site that is properly zoned for the shelter. - Policy 8.2.
+Conduct thorough inspections of the site in accordance with future plans. - Policy 8.3.
+Garner community support and funding for the project via fundraisers, volunteer opportunities, donations, private partnerships and/or government support and credits. - Policy 8.4.
+Create feasible plans for operations, staffing, and long-term sustainability.